phink

 Paths

 • instrumented_contract_path.path: Specify the path to the instrumented contract, which should be set post-invocation of phink instrument my_contract.
-This path will contains the source code of the initial contract, with the additional instrumentation instructions.
-It also will contians the instrumented compiled contract.
+This path will contain the source code of the initial contract, with the additional instrumentation instructions.
+It will also contain the instrumented compiled contract.

 • fuzz_output: Indicate the directory for storing all fuzzing output.
-This output is important as it will contains the log file, the corpus entries, the crashes, and way more.
+This output is important as it will contain the log file, the corpus entries, the crashes, and way more.

 Deployment